Ocean Bridge Staff Team

 Since I grew up in a landlocked community, my interest in ocean conservation started much later in life, but I've always had a connection with freshwater growing up in the city of lakes.
 As a 2018 Ocean Bridge Alumni, I owe so much of who I have become to Ocean Bridge and I truly hope you get as much from this program as I did!
 I am also a graduate student at the Institute of Oceans and Fisheries (IOF) at UBC and would be happy to chat about my Thesis on ending IUU fishing in the high seas!

 Tell us something random about yourself: I love all things Marvel!
 If I'm not in the office, you can probably find me at home watching the Marvel Cinematic Universe.
 Go Captain America!

 Name: Taylor Jones-Arason

 Location: Originally from Cypress River MB, but moved to Carberry (which isn't very far away) for work.
-Carberry resides in Treaty 1 territory which is home to the Chippewa and Swampy Cree Tribes!
+Carberry resides in Treaty 1 territory and is the traditional home of the Anishinabewaki and Sioux nations.